dmarrazzo/rh-bpm-notes/maven.md

 ## BPM Internal Maven repository

+Business Central hosts an internal maven repository.
-In Business Central, you can see and upload new artifacts in the Internal repository:
+You can see and upload new artifacts of the Internal repository from the UI:

 * Authoring -> Artifact repository